MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/index.md

 *Device Encryption* is a security feature that provides a simple way for some devices to enable BitLocker encryption automatically.
 Device Encryption requires a device to meet either [Modern Standby](/windows-hardware/design/device-experiences/modern-standby) or HSTI security requirements, and have no externally accessible ports that allow DMA access.

-To learn more about Device Encryption, see the [BitLocker Planning Guide](device-encryption.md).
+To learn more about Device Encryption, see the [Device Encryption](device-encryption.md).

 [!INCLUDE [bitlocker](../../../../../includes/licensing/bitlocker-enablement.md)]